-- 273. Plaintiff hereby incorporates by reference the preceding causes of action and factual allegations. - 274.
-At the times Plaintiff was sexually assaulted, harassed, kidnapped, physically assaulted, raped, and/or otherwise attacked by their Uber driver, the Uber Driver involved intended to cause harmful and offensive contact with Plaintiff, and placed Plaintiff in a reasonable apprehension of imminent, harmful, and offensive contact.
-The Uber drivers involved in each assault intentionally and recklessly did acts which placed Plaintiff in apprehension of imminent harm, including being sexually assaulted, harassed, kidnapped, physically assaulted, raped, and/or otherwise attacked, which humiliated, degraded, violated, and robbed Plaintiff of her dignity and personal safety. - 275.
-These Uber drivers committed these tortious and wrongful acts while acting in the course and scope of their employment with Uber as an employee/agent of Uber.
-Therefore, Uber is liable for the Uber driver's sexual assault of Plaintiff and is responsible for damages caused by said conduct under the principles of vicarious liability, including the doctrine of respondeat superior.
-Even if the Uber drivers had not been employees, Uber's duty to provide transportation free of assault is nondelegable, and Uber is liable for its drivers' actions, because to allow Uber to delegate its duty of providing the safe transportation it promises would incentivize Uber to create a greater risk of harm to the public. - 276.
-For these reasons and others, Uber is vicariously liable for the sexual assault Plaintiff suffered at the hands of their Uber driver. - 277.
-As a direct and legal result of the Uber driver's sexual assault, Plaintiff was humiliated, degraded, violated, and robbed of their dignity and personal safety.
-The depraved attack on Plaintiff caused Plaintiff to suffer both physical and psychological harm from which she may never fully recover.

-As a direct and legal result of the Uber driver's sexual assault for which Uber is vicariously liable, Plaintiff suffered economic and general, non-economic damages according to proof.

-279. Uber is vicariously liable for the torts of its drivers under the theory of respondeat superior, the nondelegable duty doctrine, agency, and ostensible agency.
+- 274. At the times Plaintiff was sexually assaulted, harassed, kidnapped, physically assaulted, raped, and/or otherwise attacked by their Uber driver, the Uber Driver involved intended to cause harmful and offensive contact with Plaintiff, and placed Plaintiff in a reasonable apprehension of imminent, harmful, and offensive contact.
+The Uber drivers involved in each assault intentionally and recklessly did acts which placed Plaintiff in apprehension of imminent harm, including being sexually assaulted, harassed, kidnapped, physically assaulted, raped, and/or otherwise attacked, which humiliated, degraded, violated, and robbed Plaintiff of her dignity and personal safety. - These Uber drivers committed these tortious and wrongful acts while acting in the course and scope of their employment with Uber as an employee/agent of Uber.
+Therefore, Uber is liable for the Uber driver's sexual assault of Plaintiff and is responsible for damages caused by said conduct under the principles of vicarious liability, including the doctrine of respondent superior.
+Even if the Uber drivers had not been employees, Uber's duty to provide transportation free of assault is nondelegable, and Uber is liable for its drivers' actions, because to allow Uber to delegate its duty of providing the safe transportation it promises would incentivize Uber to create a greater risk of harm to the public. - For these reasons and others, Uber is vicariously liable for the sexual assault Plaintiff suffered at the hands of their Uber driver. - As a direct and legal result of the Uber driver's sexual assault, Plaintiff was humiliated, degraded, violated, and robbed of their dignity and personal safety.
+The depraved attack on Plaintiff caused Plaintiff to suffer both physical and psychological harm from which she may never fully recover. - 278.
+As a direct and legal result of the Uber driver's sexual assault for which Uber is vicariously liable, Plaintiff suffered economic and general, non-economic damages according to proof. - Uber is vicariously liable for the torts of its drivers under the theory of respondeat superior, the nondelegable duty doctrine, agency, and ostensible agency.